centreon/centreon-engine/doc/installation/index.rst

 **centreon-engine** are as follow (need to run these as root)::

   $ groupadd centreon-engine
-  $ useradd -g centreon-engine -m -r -d /var/lib/centreon-engine -s /bin/false centreon-engine
+  $ useradd -g centreon-engine -m -r -d /var/lib/centreon-engine centreon-engine

 Please note that these user and group will be used in the next steps.
 If you decide to change user and/or group name here, please do so in